|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Flight Theory | Navigation | Communications | Builders guide ||

 An upper-level pool of cold air — an upper low or cut-off low or upper air disturbance — will lead to instability in the underlying air.
 The term cut-off low is also applied to an enclosed region of low surface pressure that has drifted into the high pressure belt, i.e. cut off from the westerly stream, or is cradled by anticyclones and high pressure ridges.
 Similarly the term cut-off high is also applied to an enclosed region of high surface pressure cut off from the main high pressure belt (refer to 'blocking pairs') and to an upper-level pool of warm air that is further south than normal — also termed upper high.

-The upper air thickness charts, used in aviation flight planning, show the vertical distance between two isobaric surfaces.
+Air thickness charts show the vertical distance between two isobaric surfaces.
 Usually, 1000 hPa is the lower, and the upper may be 700 hPa, 500 hPa or 300 hPa.
 The atmosphere in regions of less thickness — upper lows — will be unstable and colder, whereas regions of greater thickness — upper highs — tend to more stability.
 On these charts, winds blow almost parallel to the geopotential height lines.

 Back to top